gidavies/WebAppDevOpsLab/DevOpsLab1.md

 4. When completed you can go back to Azure DevOps in the browser, select Repos | Files and you will see your source code.
 Take a look at the history to see your initial commit.
 <img src="images/Lab1_T4_S4.png" width="624"/>

 You now have a web application, committed to source control in Azure DevOps.
-The next step is to add Continuous Integration to the project.
+The next step is to add an automated build that is triggered every time code is pushed to the repo - Continuous Integration.

 [<- Home](https://github.com/gidavies/WebAppDevOpsLab/blob/master/README.md) | [Lab 2: Continuous Integration ->](https://github.com/gidavies/WebAppDevOpsLab/blob/master/DevOpsLab2.md)